-While the most discussed features of iOS 11.3 were the performance management and battery health tools, Apple released a bevy of new features in the update such as Apple Business Chat.
-This new addition allows you hit up partnered companies through the Messages app, instead of waiting on hold to talk to a customer service representative.
+While the most discussed features of iOS 11.3 have been the performance management and battery health tools, Apple also released a bevy of new features in the update such as Apple Business Chat.
+This new addition allows users to hit up partnered companies through the Messages app, instead of waiting on hold to talk to a customer service representative.

 Business Chat is currently in beta, and it shows.
 Only a handful of companies are supporting this feature at the moment, and starting a chat is a little wonky.
-It’s still a feature that holds a lot of promise, especially since there is a lot of competition in this space from the likes of Facebook’s bots and Google’s RCS (Rich Communication Services) for Business program, and it’s likely Apple’s version will become much more robust by the time iOS 12 lands later this year.
+It’s still a feature that holds a lot of promise, especially since there is a lot of competition in this space from the likes of Facebook’s bots and Google’s Chat program, and it’s likely Apple’s version will become much more robust by the time iOS 12 officially launches in the fall.

-Like Google’s RCS for Business initiative, Apple verifies businesses and you can trust you’re actually talking to a representative from the business you’re contacting.
+Like Google’s RCS for Business initiative, Apple verifies businesses so you can trust that you’re actually talking to a representative from the business you’re contacting.
 Here are a few things you can do in Business Chat.

 In short, functionality depends on the business itself.
 When you initially contact a business, it doesn’t receive any personal information, but you can opt to provide it to complete certain tasks and transactions.
 Apple’s Messages app uses end-to-end encryption, which means Business Chat is a very safe option.

 To use Business Chat, you need to do a few things.
 First, you need to download the latest version of iOS.
 You can do that by tapping Settings > General > Software Update and follow the prompts.
 Be warned, this process can take a while so you want to make sure that your phone is charged and that you won’t need it for the next few minutes.
 It’s also a good idea to backup your iPhone or iPad to save your data.